UCLA Community Archives Lab envisions:

 Research

-We are delighted to announce our new whitepaper, “‘Come Correct or Don’t Come at All:’ Building More Equitable Relationships Between Archival Studies Scholars and Community Archives” by the Reciprocity in Researching Records Collaborative.
+We are also delighted to provide access to the white paper, “‘Come Correct or Don’t Come at All:’ Building More Equitable Relationships Between Archival Studies Scholars and Community Archives” by the Reciprocity in Researching Records Collaborative.